nestordemeure/ManifoldMixupV2/README.md

 In which case, the best way to apply manifold mixup would be to manually select the modules to be instrumented.

 ## Todo

-This repository will be updated to [fast.ai V2](http://dev.fast.ai/) once it gets out of alpha stage.
-In the meantime, I might create a dedicated branch.

 *For more unofficial fastai extensions, see the [Fastai Extensions Repository](https://github.com/nestordemeure/fastai-extensions-repository).*